-The diaphysis is the major part of the bone, long and cylindrical in nature.
+The diaphysis is the major part of the bone, and is long and cylindrical in nature.
 It consists of a bony sheath made up of layers of bone lamellae and compact bone, also known as cortical bone, which is dense and rigid.
-These parts come together to enclose on a large hollow space known as the medullary cavity.
-It is the innermost cavity of the bone shafts, storing 2 types of bone marrow: red and yellow.
-The former being vascular in nature and the latter made of adipose tissue.
+These parts come together to enclose a large hollow space known as the medullary cavity.
+This is the innermost cavity of the bone shafts, storing two types of bone marrow: red and yellow.
+The red bone marrow is vascular in nature and the yellow marrow is composed of adipose tissue.

 The epiphyses are the proximal and distal ends of a bone.
 They are covered with cartilage.
 The epiphysis of a long bone should NOT be confused with the endocrine gland epiphysis (pineal gland) of the brain.

-The transition area between the ends of the diaphysis and each epiphysis is also referred to as growth plate, epiphyseal plate, and metaphysis.
+The transition area between the ends of the diaphysis and each epiphysis is also called growth plate, epiphyseal plate, and metaphysis.

 The epiphyses also have an outer sheath of compact bone better known as spongy bone, which consists of delicate trabeculae and lamellae, making it appear spongy.
 The bone trabeculae are not arranged randomly, but follow lines of pressure to provide the bone with maximum stability.
 The resulting hollow spaces of the spongy bone make room for the hematopoietic bone marrow.